FreakC-Foundation/FreakC/TUTORIAL.md

 	:: You can call "SayHello" like this: call[] ../SayHello.bat

 Both ways are fine, `label[]`'s speed is bad when the main file's too large, `function[]`'s speed is bad when the user's drive has a lot of latency.
+If you want your code to be more structured, you should probably go with labels, but FreakC's mainly used for scripting, not something too big so both, again, are fine.

 ## Return statement
 Functions in FreakC are accessed through the call statement, so it's not an expression, so you can "return" a value by assigning value to selected variable.